ILF neurofeedback in Reading

 What happens in a session?

-In a session, small sensors are placed on specific areas of the scalp.
+In a session, small sensors are placed on specific areas of the scalp to read brain activity.

 You sit in a comfortable chair, usually watching a screen and listening to sound.
 A vibrating cushion can also be used if helpful.

-Your brain receives moment-to-moment feedback through the visual, auditory, and sensory signals.
-The training itself does not require effort, analysis, or conscious control.
+Your brain receives moment-to-moment feedback through visual, auditory, and sensory signals.

 The process is always guided by how your system is responding, rather than by pushing for progress.